hydrodynamicstability/statquotes/README.md

 ## Robust and resistant statistics

-- "The problem with it was and is that robustness is not a method, nor a collection of methods (although it is often misrepresented as such), but a concept stretching acrodss methods, and callingfor judgment more often than for theorems, proofs or algorithms, at least once the initial hurdles have been taken.
-Judgement is required, for example, for the choice of models, tuning constants and breakdown levels.
+- "The problem with it was and is that robustness is not a method, nor a collection of methods (although it is often misrepresented as such), but a concept stretching acrodss methods, and calling for judgment more often than for theorems, proofs or algorithms, at least once the initial hurdles have been taken.
+Judgment is required, for example, for the choice of models, tuning constants and breakdown levels.
 Bootstrap had a faster initial rise, because it was falsely believed to be an algorithm that could be used in the absence of judgment, but now it is in the same slow boat.
 I believe the reason is that judgment calls for thinking, and to think is difficult."

   - Peter J. Huber (1997)